Skip to contents

 output_model_coefs

 logical(1).
-If TRUE (default), return model coefficients.
+If TRUE (default), return model coefficients using broom::tidy() (if available for model).

 output_ale